VaniVerma16/vakeelai/README.md

 1. Clone the repository and set up dependencies.
 2. Configure API endpoints with the provided backend links.
 3. Deploy the application and start analyzing contracts instantly.

-## Contact & Support
-For any queries or support, reach out via the GitHub repository or the official website.